nikitakodkany/mnist/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+# NOTE - Switch to Adam-branch for Adam implementation of the same.

 ### Prerequisites

 Packages to install before running the main script - network.py